23/VisualSwift/README.md

 ### Make requests

-Now you're ready to start making requests against the API by calling the `request()` method of your API object:
+Now you're ready to start making requests against the API by calling the `request()` method of your API object.
+Read the API documentation on [https://www.23video.com/api](https://www.23video.com/api) to get a list of available endpoints.

 ```swift
 // Simple request